chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 * WHAM (http://membrane.urmc.rochester.edu/content/wham)

 # Files
-You can download this tutorial from github, the resulting zip file will not have any trajectories from the MD simulations described below due to size constraints.
+You can download this tutorial from github, the resulting zip file will not have any trajectories from the MD simulations described below due to file size limits.

 # Introduction
 This tutorial uses the AMBER16 center-of-mass (COM) umbrella restraint code to determine the free energy of transfer profile for a methanol molecule through a DMPC membrane bilayer.
 The methanol molecule is first pulled from the center of the membrane out into the water phase.
-From the pulling step, we extract starting positions with methanol at 0, 1, 2, ..., 32 A from the membrane center.
+From the pulling step, we extract starting positions with methanol at 0, 2, 4, ..., 32 A from the membrane center.
 We run windows with methanol restrained at each of these positions.
 From the fluctuation in the z-position, we can construct the free energy profile using WHAM.
 Finally, we use the same information to derive the z-diffusion and z-resistance profiles and an estimate of the overall permeability coefficient.

 There is a great deal of literature available on running z-restraint simulations, which I would encourage you to consult.
 A few examples include: